harelsegev/harelsegev.github.io/content/posts/The Mystery of the HeapLeakDetection Registry Key/index.md

 * Wasn't already chosen in the last *DetectionInterval* days.

 A sub-key beneath the *DiagnosedApplications* key is then created (if it doesn't exist already) for the chosen process, and the *LastDetectionTime* is updated.

+**Edit:** some built-in executables are chosen to be diagnosed, but are not registered.
+Why?
+Further research is needed.

 ## Closing Thoughts